egvijayanand/blazor-project-templates/README.md

 So, .NET CLI command to create a new project from your favorite terminal would be as follows:

-By default, this creates a project that targets the latest stable version, `.NET 7` as of now.
+By default, this creates a project that targets the Go-Live supported version, `.NET 8` as of now.

-To create projects targeting different supported version of .NET, make use of the newly introduced `--framework` | `-f` parameter that takes `net6.0` / `net7.0` / `net8.0` as its options (with `net7.0` being the default value, if not specified).
+To create projects targeting different supported version of .NET, make use of the Framework parameter (`--framework` | `-f`) that takes `net6.0` / `net7.0` / `net8.0` as its options (with `net8.0` being the default value, if not specified).

 ```shell
 dotnet new winforms-blazor -f net6.0
 ```

-Being the default value, framework parameter is optional for `.NET 7`, (until `.NET 8` reaches stable).

 ```shell
 dotnet new winforms-blazor -f net7.0
 ```

+Being the default value, framework parameter is optional for `.NET 8`.

 ```shell
 dotnet new winforms-blazor -f net8.0